foxalabs/ESP32_ChatGPT/README.md

   Once you have the root CA certificate, open the exported .cer file with a text editor and copy the content between -----BEGIN CERTIFICATE----- and -----END      CERTIFICATE-----.

 This was built using PatformIO using ESP32 DEVKIT and only needs the ArduinoJson libary adding to build

+Output:

+entry 0x400805e4
+Connecting to Wi-Fi...
+Connected to Wi-Fi
+Current time: Thu Jan  1 00:00:04 1970

+What is the capital of France?
+Sent...
+The capital of France is Paris.